canonical/cloud-init/doc/rtd/topics/base_config_reference.rst

 .. code-block:: yaml

-    # The top level settings are used as module
+    # The top level settings are used as module and base configuration.
-    # and system configuration.
     # A set of users which may be applied and/or used by various modules
     # when a 'default' entry is found it will reference the 'default_user'
     # from the distro configuration specified below